top of page

 The city is well connected by local trams and all the landmarks above are within walking distances from the Main Square.
 The Old Town Square is around 45 minute tram-ride away from the Kraków Airport (Kraków Airport Jana Pawła II), in Balice.

-Kraków deserves at least a week for a thorough visit with all it has to offer.
+To make the best of the trip, Kraków deserves at least a week for a thorough visit with all it has to offer.
+As mentioned it is best to integrate this with Wieliczka, Kalwaria Zebrzydowska and Auschwitz (Oświęcim) for a full south Poland trip.

 UNESCO Inscriptions